Jan 05, 2023 ▪ 20 min read (~3 pages) ▪ Computer Science ▪ Updated on Jan 16, 2023

 ).

-The function for decoding binary representation into a decimal number is x = x_low + B * ((x_high - x_low) / ((2 ** m) - 1))
+The function for decoding a binary representation into its decimal number is x = x_low + B * ((x_high - x_low) / ((2 ** m) - 1))

 , where B